4teamwork/ftw.usermigration/README.rst

 Introduction
 ============

-This product allows migrating various user specific data associated with a userid to an other userid.
-It's especially usefuel if userids have to be renamed.
+This product allows migrating various user specific data associated with a principal ID (user or group) to an other principal ID.
+It's especially useful if IDs have to be renamed.

 Currently the following user data can be migrated: